Ficus mucuso

 Ficus mucuso is a medium to large sized tree within the family Moraceae.
-The range of the species spans Tropical West Africa from Sierral Leone to Uganda, in East Africa.
+It is native to tropical Africa, ranging from Guinea Bissau in the west to Ethiopia in the east, and south to Angola and Tanzania.
+It grows in lowland tropical moist forest.

 Description

 A medium-sized to tall sized tree, Ficus mucuso can reach an height of 30 m, sometimes up to 40m; the plant commonly has prominent plank-like buttressed roots that sometimes extend for about 4 meters up the trunk.
 The bark is smooth, cinnamon brown in color and rarely scaly.
 Leaves have stipules and petiole, stipules tend to be caducous while petiole is hairy, up to and 10 cm long.
 Surface of leaves can be rough or sometimes smooth, with a cordate base and acuminate apex.
 Figs can be found on branches of the species, they are globular in shape, and are commonly green when young becoming yellow to orange when ripe.

 Ecology

 The figs of the species are eaten by avian wildlife that includes the black-billed turcaco.